-The most recent model is called the Max Total and includes a built-in touch screen and two free months of Bowflex JRNY if you want to check out workout routines tailored to your needs.
-The Max Total is the swiss-army knife of cardio machines if you want something a little different.
+The most advanced model is called the Max Total and includes a built-in touch screen and two free months of Bowflex JRNY if you want to check out workout routines tailored to your needs.
+These machines facilitate a different type of motion, for sure, but it is efficient and effective.
+The Max Total is the swiss-army knife of cardio machines if you are looking for something a little different.

 VeloCore Indoor Bike

 If you thought JRNY was a direct response to the Peloton-type experience, then check out the VeloCore.
 The Bowflex VeloCore has a stationary bike mode and a leaning bike mode, which you can choose if you want to engage your core and other stabilizing muscles into your cardio routine.

 One interesting thing is that you can download the Peloton app onto the touchscreen (as well as other streaming apps like Disney+ and Netflix).
 So if you are partial to Peloton’s trainers but want to develop increased stability and core strength using the Velocore, that is something you can do.
 And the full-color HD touch-screen consoles help facilitate an engaging experience.